-Washington, D.C. has long embodied the spirit and strength of the United States.
-What might surprise you, however, is that the nation’s capital is indebted to the vision of a French war veteran named Pierre Charles L’Enfant.
-Here’s the story of L’Enfant’s plans for America’s federal city—and its many subsequent revisions.
+Washington, DC has long embodied the spirit and strength of the United States.
+Most surprising is that the nation’s capital is indebted to the vision of a French war veteran named Pierre Charles L’Enfant.
+Discover the story of L’Enfant’s plans for America’s federal city—and its many subsequent revisions.

 L’Enfant—Artist and Visionary

-L’Enfant worked out of a popular tavern called Fountain Inn, or sometimes called Suter’s Tavern after its owner, John Suter.
-Unfortunately, that building is now gone, and we’re not even sure where it was, except that it was somewhere in Georgetown, which now occupies the western edge of the District.
-L’Enfant’s job, in essence, was to determine the best place to build the legislature building and the so-called “president’s mansion.”
+L’Enfant worked out of a popular tavern called Fountain Inn or sometimes called Suter’s Tavern after its owner, John Suter.
+Unfortunately, the building is now gone, and its exact location is unknown, except that it was somewhere in Georgetown, the neighborhood that now occupies the western edge of the District.
+L’Enfant’s job was to determine the best place to build the legislature building and the so-called “president’s mansion.”

 But L’Enfant had a different vision.